XeroAPI/xero-node/README.md

 * Public
 * Partner

-Create an Issue for any suggestions or alternatively fork the code and submit a PR.
+Create an Issue in GitHub for any suggestions or alternatively fork the code and submit a PR.

 # Features